-Stock futures trade cautiously ahead of final session of the week
+Stock futures trade lower ahead of final session of the week

 Investors will examine fresh numbers on durable goods on Friday

-U.S. equity futures are trading cautiously, giving up most of the overnight gains as a rollercoaster week comes to an end.
+U.S. equity futures are lower as a rollercoaster week comes to an end.

 Continue Reading Below

-The major futures indexes are indicating a decline when trading begins on Wall Street.
+The major futures indexes are indicating a decline of 0.5% when trading begins on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE